 Your first task is to infiltrate the DJB company's network.
-By eavesdropping conversations between employees of the DJB company, you got to know a password recovery service is running on the CREDENTIALS system, which is accessible via port 7321 on plaid.cylab.cmu.edu.
+By eavesdropping conversations between employees of the DJB company, you got to know a password recovery service is running on the CREDENTIALS system, which is accessible via port 7321 on debian.ece.cmu.edu.
 You can connect to the service using the nc program in the following way:

+'''

-nc plaid.cylab.cmu.edu 7321
+nc debian.ece.cmu.edu 7321

+'''